skydoves/landscapist/docs/landscapist/performance-comparison.md

 `:benchmark-landscapist` is an AndroidX Macrobenchmark that scrolls a `LazyColumn` of many images per library and records `FrameTimingMetric`.
 That is the right tool for scrolling-list jank and for memory pressure, which a single-image instrumentation test cannot measure reliably.

-The comparison the module currently sets up does not measure two libraries against each other, so do not read a run of it as one.
-Its Coil tab runs `CoilImage`, this library's own wrapper, rather than Coil's `AsyncImage`.
-Its Landscapist tab installs eight plugins, which is the path where an image is composed rather than drawn by a single node, so the cheap path is never in the measurement.
-And the app opens on the Landscapist tab, so that tab composes and fetches inside every measured block, Coil's included.
-Fixing the app is what has to happen before a frame timing figure can be published.
+The module used to compare landscapist to itself: its Coil tab ran `CoilImage`, this library's own wrapper; its Landscapist tab installed eight plugins, which is the composed path rather than the single node one; the app opened on the Landscapist tab, so that tab composed and fetched inside every measured block including Coil's; and the driver waited on `By.res(packageName, tag)` while `testTagsAsResourceId` publishes the tag with no package prefix, so the wait never matched anything.
+All of that is fixed, and the driver now also waits for a marker the app publishes only once rows have reported a loaded image, since a composed row is not a loaded one.

+What a fixed run says is that frame timing is a tie: medians within a tenth of a millisecond and upper percentiles that swing both ways between runs.
+Nothing is claimed from it in either direction.

 ```bash
 ./gradlew :benchmark-landscapist:pixel6api31BenchmarkAndroidTest